 Types of Desert

-Many different types of desert exist in different parts of the world.
-Some are mountainous and rocky; others are pebbly or full of sand dunes.
-Some become baking hot by day; others have bitterly cold winters.
+There are many kinds of desert exist in different parts of the world.
 Climatic conditions create different types of deserts.
 In the Antarctic, there are ice deserts, while in the deserts of the western USA the heat evaporates rain so quickly that it leaves behind dissolved minerals in a hard, salty crust.

 In flat areas, vast sand seas, or ergs, develop.
 After a rainfall, water rushes along a wadi, a dry river bed.
 The sandstone cliffs on either side are gradually worn away by the heat, wind, and rain.